philip-nielsen/nrf24l01_for_pi/README.md

 ## Inspiration

 This project is heavily inspired by [kehribar/nrf24L01_plus](https://github.com/kehribar/nrf24L01_plus?tab=readme-ov-file) by Ihsan Kehribar.
-His work laid the foundation for handling the nRF24L01+ on embedded Linux platforms and guided the adaptation for Raspberry Pi IRQ handling.
+His work laid the foundation for handling the nRF24L01+ on embedded AVR platforms and guided the adaptation for Raspberry Pi IRQ handling.

 ## Requirements